 - English punk band Toy Dolls makes fun of a vicar in their songs "Bless You, My Son" and "My Girlfriend's Dad Is A Vicar".

 - "And the bloody Church of England, in chains of history, requests your earthly presence at the vicarage for tea."

 - One of the plots of Mansun's first album Attack of the Grey Lantern involves the protagonist's girlfriend's father being a vicar who moonlights as a transvestite stripper and finally commits suicide.

-- Richard Stilgoe and Petern Skellern's song Mrs. Beamish is about a 'trendy' vicar and an old-fashioned parishoner who does not approve of his innovations, hilariously poking fun at both stereotypes.
+- Richard Stilgoe and Peter Skellern's song Mrs. Beamish is about a 'trendy' vicar and an old-fashioned parishoner who does not approve of his innovations, hilariously poking fun at both stereotypes.

 - An early Gilbert and Sullivan operetta, The Sorcerer, includes a village vicar, Dr. Daly, who practically embodies this trope.
 Despite the rather gentle treatment he gets, Gilbert was nonetheless criticized for mocking the Church.
-More criticism might have followed had Gilbert followed through on his plan of making the principal male character of Patience a vicar instead of a poet.
+More criticism might have followed had Gilbert followed through on his plan of making the principal male characters of Patience rival vicars instead of rival poets.